Contents of Article

 - Skill performance

-Therefore, as the Clean & Jerk and the Snatch are powerful exercises they are often used as a favourable tool for developing explosive strength in athletes (10).
-These exercises and their variations have been shown to produce tremendous levels of force and power in comparison to other strength- and power-based exercises such as: the back squat, deadlift, and jump squat (Table 1).
+Therefore, as the Clean & Jerk and the Snatch are powerful exercises, they are often used as favourable tools for developing explosive strength in athletes (10).
+These exercises and their variations have been shown to produce tremendous levels of force and power in comparison to other strength- and power-based exercises such as the back squat, deadlift, and jump squat (Table 1).
 In fact, the isometric mid-thigh clean pull has been recorded to produce a rate of force development (RFD) of 22,000 N·s-1 (11) in comparison to that of a back squat and deadlift which were recorded to produce only 5,000 N·s-1 (12) 6,400 N·s-1 (13), respectively.

 Training programmes consisting entirely of Olympic Weightlifting have been shown to improve jump, sprint, and balance performances (17, 18).
-What’s more is performances during the hang power clean have been correlated with sprint and vertical jump performances – suggesting that better hang clean performances can result in better jump and sprint abilities (19).
-This may also be supported by Carlock et al., (20) who found a direct relationship between a group of USA National weightlifters performances and their peak power outputs during vertical jumps.
+What’s more, performances during the hang power clean have been correlated with sprint and vertical jump performances – suggesting that better hang clean performances can result in better jump and sprint abilities (19).
+This may also be supported by Carlock et al., (2004) (20) who found a direct relationship between a group of USA National weightlifters’ performances and their peak power outputs during vertical jumps.
 This simply implies that weightlifters’ who perform better, are also able to jump higher.

 For the reasons listed below, strength and conditioning coaches often find strong justification for the inclusion of OWL in their programmes for the development of explosive strength.